keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 In the case of D, no further mutation has happened, that is why no horizontal line leads to it.
 Similarly, A and B have identical sequences, thus they are linked with a flat vertical line.

+This means that whenever the phylogenetic tree branches, a new mutation has emerged.

 Source of image and further information about reading phylogenetic trees: https://nextstrain.org/narratives/trees-background